ARMmbed/mbed-client/docs/index.md

 - [**Porting mbed Client**](#porting-guide.md) - tells how to build mbed Client and port it for different platforms.
 - [**How to use the mbed Client API**](#Howto.md) - contains detailed instructions on using the mbed Client API.

-mbed Client implements a subset of mbed OS functionality and is optimized for constrained networks and devices; it uses the Constrained
-Application Protocol (CoAP) to provide energy-efficient communication and supports security measures tailored for low-memory devices.